George Kneipp: Honours

-Kneipp was appointed a Knight Bachelor (Kt) in 1982, for services to law and education and James Cook University awarded him an honorary Doctor of Letters in 1993.
+Kneipp was appointed a Knight Bachelor (Kt) in the 1982 Birthday Honours, for services to education and the community, and James Cook University awarded him an honorary Doctor of Letters in 1993.

 Legacy

 James Cook University has memorialised Kneipp with a postgraduate law scholarship and have named an auditorium on the campus after him.

 Death

 He died on 15 February 1993.